Smart-ICA/GoogleSheet/README.md

 ## Persistent Timestamp File

-The plugin stores the last seen timestamp in a file named last_timestamp.txt under a hidden directory next to your Python script.
+The plugin stores the last seen timestamp in a file named last_timestamp.txt under a hidden directory in the main directory.
 This ensures rows are not reprocessed after restarting the plugin.

 ## Notes

 Your sheet must include a timestamp field (e.g., Horodateur) that matches the expected format entered in the mads.ini file.

 MongoDB indexing (if used) should consider the message.timestamp_field to enforce uniqueness.

 Timestamps must be in chronological order to ensure correct filtering.

-# Authors
+## Authors

 Main author:
 Léandre Reynard (Université Savoie Mont-Blanc)

 Contributors:
-Guillaume Cohen (Université de Toulouse)
+Guillaume Cohen (Université de Toulouse) &
 Anna-Carla Araujo (INSA Toulouse)